-Service dog laws Kansas require that a specially trained service dog (sometimes called assistance dog, especially in housing) be allowed to accompany a person with a disability to all public accommodations and public carriers, with a few exceptions.
+Service dog laws in Kansas require that a specially trained service dog (sometimes called an assistance dog, especially in housing) be allowed to accompany a person with a disability to all public accommodations and public carriers, with a few exceptions.
 There are multiple laws that govern the use of these special animals.

 In this detailed guide, we’ll go through some of the most common questions about service dogs in the state of Kansas.
 This includes where they are allowed in public, housing information, what businesses need to know, plus much more.